 Bird watching is an activity that can be enjoyed all year in Copper Harbor and with hundreds of species visiting, it will not disappoint.
 The species change with the seasons creating interest all year long.

-Some of the more common Copper Harbor’s ‘year round’ residents include American Black Duck, Ruffed Grouse, Bald Eagle, Ruffed Grouse, Herring Gull, Barred and Great Horned Owl, Pileated, Hairy and Downy Woodpecker, Blue Jay, Common Raven, Black-capped Chickadee, Red-breasted Nuthatch and American Goldfinch.
+Some of Copper Harbor’s more common year round residents include American Black Duck, Bald Eagle, Ruffed Grouse, Herring Gull, Barred and Great Horned Owl, Pileated, Hairy and Downy Woodpecker, Blue Jay, Common Raven, Black-capped Chickadee, Red-breasted Nuthatch and American Goldfinch.

-Many of the migratory birds stay and nest here.
-A few of our more common summer residents that are easy to find include Common Loon, Turkey Vulture, Bufflehead, Hooded Merganser, Sharp-shinned Hawk, Northern Goshawk, Broad-winged Hawk, Merlin, Peregrine Falcon, Lesser Yellowlegs, Spotted Sandpiper, American Woodcock, Long-eared Owl, Common Nighthawk, Ruby-throated Hummingbird, Belted Kingfisher, Black-backed Woodpecker, Northern Flicker, Alder Flycatcher, Eastern Wood Pewee, Red-eyed Vireo, Boreal Chickadee, White-breasted Nuthatch, Winter Wren, Eastern Bluebird, Hermit Thrush, Gray Catbird, Northern Parula, and other warblers such as Yellow-rumped, Black-throated Green, Bay-breasted, Pine, Palm and Blackburnian, American Redstart, Ovenbird, Common Yellowthroat, Savannah Sparrow, White-throated Sparrow, Dark-eyed Junco, Indigo Bunting, Bobolink and Purple Finch.
+Spring brings an incredible diversity and numbers of migrating birds.
+We are fortunate that many stay and nest here too!
+A few of our more common summer residents include Common Loon, Turkey Vulture, Bufflehead, Hooded Merganser, Sharp-shinned Hawk, Broad-winged Hawk, Merlin, Lesser Yellowlegs, Spotted Sandpiper, American Woodcock, Common Nighthawk, Ruby-throated Hummingbird, Belted Kingfisher, Northern Flicker, Alder Flycatcher, Eastern Wood Pewee, Red-eyed Vireo, White-breasted Nuthatch, Winter Wren, Eastern Bluebird, Hermit Thrush, Gray Catbird, Northern Parula, and other warblers such as Yellow-rumped, Black-throated Green, Bay-breasted, Pine, Palm and Blackburnian, American Redstart, Ovenbird, Common Yellowthroat, Savannah Sparrow, White-throated Sparrow, Dark-eyed Junco, Indigo Bunting, Bobolink and Purple Finch.
+If you try a little harder you may find Northern Goshawk, Peregrine Falcon, Long-eared Owl, Boreal Chickadee, Black-backed Woodpacker and Three-toed Woodpecker.